Silwanyana02/it-course-hub/README.md

 <img src="images/map.png" alt="contactmap" style="width: 400px; height: auto;">

 <ul><li>The <u>Contact</u> Page aims to facilitate inquiries, feedback, and support requests, ensuring users have a reliable means to reach out for assistance or collaboration opportunities.It also includes a map integration showing a location of the organization, enhancing accessibility.</li></ul>

+<h2>Deployment </h2>
+<ul><li>  IT Courses Hub is successfully deployed on 000webhost, ensuring both accessibility and security measures are in place for optimal performance and user experience.
+</li></ul>